thendg/badkit/README.md

-# badkit
+# BADKit
-Blender Addon Development Kit - A proper addon development framework for Blender
+Blender Addon Development Kit.
+A proper framework for addon development in Blender.